ljl390472099/academic-website/content/publication/working1-median/index.md

 ---
+abstract: '**BACKGROUND:**

-abstract: 'BACKGROUND: Frailty is associated with adverse health outcomes, and vitamin D (VD) deficiency may be a risk factor.
+Frailty is associated with adverse health outcomes, and vitamin D (VD) deficiency may be a risk factor.
 We aimed to identify frailty trajectories and examine the mediating effect of physical activity (PA) on the association between VD deficiency and frailty trajectories.

+**METHODS:**

-METHODS: We included 2997 participants aged 60 to 85 years from ELSA.
+We included 2997 participants aged 60 to 85 years from ELSA.
 VD was measured using serum 25-hydroxyvitamin D [25(OH)D] (sufficient: >50; insufficient: 30–50; deficient: <30 nmol/L).
 Frailty was assessed by a 60-item frailty index, and PA was measured on the basis of total energy expenditure.
 Frailty trajectories were identified using group-based trajectory modeling, and the mediation effect of PA was tested using causal mediation analysis.

+**RESULTS:**

-RESULTS: Three distinct frailty trajectories emerged: “Non-frail” (66.48%), “Pre-frail to frail” (25.67%) and “Frail to severely frail” (7.85%).
+Three distinct frailty trajectories emerged: “Non-frail” (66.48%), “Pre-frail to frail” (25.67%) and “Frail to severely frail” (7.85%).
 VD deficiency was associated with the “Pre-frail to frail” (OR = 1.51, 95% CI: 1.14, 1.98) and “Frail to severely frail” trajectories (OR = 2.29, 95% CI: 1.45, 3.62).
 PA only mediated 48.4% (95% CI: 17.1%–270.8%) of the association between VD deficiency and the “Pre-frail to frail” trajectory.

+**CONCLUSIONS:**

-CONCLUSIONS: Vitamin D deficiency is associated with the onset and worsening of frailty in older adults, and reduced PA may mediate its impact on the transition from pre-frailty to frailty.'
+Vitamin D deficiency is associated with the onset and worsening of frailty in older adults, and reduced PA may mediate its impact on the transition from pre-frailty to frailty.'

 authors:
 - Zaixing Shi